ahelii/ahelii.github.io/docone.md

 # Conceptual Overview for Programmers: NLP in Space

 **NLP in Space** is a character-level multilingual prediction system designed to enhance communication efficiency.
 It was developed in a futuristic scenario: onboard a heavily populated orbital space station in the year 2045.
 Multiple pods need to exchange information, but language barriers exist.
-The system predicts the next most likely character in a message and presents the top three options to the user, accelerating mutual understanding in high-stakes environments.
+The system predicts the next most likely character in a message and presents the top three options to the user, including punctuation.

 ---